 The Fulani herdsmen’s goal is to terrorize Christians into fleeing the area, freeing up their land for use by the attackers and their associates.

-Meanwhile, the Nigerian government continues to do little or nothing to stop this activity; possible reasons for this are noted below.
+Meanwhile, the Nigerian government continues to do little or nothing to stop this activity.

 For previous coverage of the persecution of Christians in Nigeria from ChristianPersecution.com, see here.